shoaibulhaque/Elibrary-Management/README.md

 - Managing member accounts: Admins can view, edit, or delete member accounts in the database.
 - Book issuance and returns: Admins can issue books to members and record return dates.

-## Key Features

-- Member signup and login: Users can create their own accounts and log in to access the library catalog.
-- Book search and viewing: Users can search for books by title, author, publisher, or category, and view detailed book information and availability.
-- Admin login for librarians: Librarians can log in as admins and access the admin dashboard.
-- Managing book inventory: Admins can add, edit, or delete books from the library catalog.
-- Managing book authors and publishers: Admins can add, edit, or delete authors and publishers from the database.
-- Managing member accounts: Admins can view, edit, or delete member accounts from the database.
-- Book issuance and returns: Admins can issue books to members and record return dates.

 ## Tech Stack
 BookStack utilizes the following technologies: